Electricity Laws and Incentives in Rhode Island

-Electric Vehicle (EV) Charging Station Incentive – National Grid
+Electric Vehicle (EV) Charging Station Incentive – Rhode Island Energy

-National Grid offers commercial customers rebates of up to 100% of installation costs for select Level 2 or direct current fast charging (DCFC) stations at workplaces, businesses, multi-unit dwellings, universities, and medical campuses.
-For more information, including eligible equipment, see the National Grid Electric Transportation and Charging Programs website.
+Rhode Island Energy offers commercial customers rebates of up to 100% of installation costs for select Level 2 or direct current fast charging (DCFC) stations at workplaces, businesses, multi-unit dwellings, universities, and medical campuses.
+For more information, including eligible equipment, see the Rhode Island Energy Electric Transportation and Charging Programs website.

 Electric Vehicle (EV) Infrastructure Support